If you love lobster thermidor you will love this version made with poor man's lobster at a fraction of the cost!

 🥗 Side dishes

-I served this with peas and thrice cooked chips but you could try:
+I served this with peas and thrice cooked chips but you could try some of these side dishes.

 - Shallots - use normal brown or white onion instead or chopped spring onions.